Website Manager

 NCLL aims to help by providing introductions to local club teams through various programs throughout the year, giving you a chance to get to know the coaches and for them to get to know your player.
 It's a great way to see if your child is ready—or even desires—to take that next step in the level of competition.

+We will always make it clear in our communications who is running what.
 Below are the key distinctions and to the right, a brief description of the local programs.

-NOTE: While many within NCLL have differing opinions and views on this aspect of kids' baseball and softball, we generally agree that starting at age 7-8 is early, and in the case of softball, difficult to find.
+Note: While many within NCLL have differing opinions and views on this aspect of kids' baseball and softball, we generally agree that starting at age 7-8 is early, and in the case of softball, difficult to find.
 Focus on fun and a love of the game.

 Recreational Leagues (e.g., Little League, PONY, etc.)

-• These leagues typically begin with Tee Ball, which can start for children as young as 4 years old.
+• These leagues typically begin with Tee Ball, which can start for children as young as 4 years old

 • Progression through divisions (coach-pitch, player-pitch, etc.) occurs through the pre-teen years.

-• The emphasis is on participation, learning fundamentals, and having fun.
+• The emphasis is on participation, learning fundamentals, and having fun

 Club Programs

-• Increased travel and practice come with an increased cost, both financially and of your time.
+• Increased travel and practice come with an increased cost, both financially and of your time

-• These programs are generally more competitive and require tryouts.
+• These programs are generally more competitive and require tryouts

-• However, the most common time that players begin participating in these programs is around ages 9 through 12.
+• However, the most common time that players begin participating in these programs is around ages 9 through 12

-• These programs often involve more travel, a greater time commitment, and a higher level of competition.
+• These programs often involve more travel, a greater time commitment, and a higher level of competition

-• The goal is often to develop players for higher levels of baseball/softball, such as high school and college.
+• The goal is often to develop players for higher levels of baseball/softball, such as high school and college

-• There are often multiple teams within one program for different skill levels.
+• There are often multiple teams within one program for different skill levels

 Key Points

-• The age at which a child enters a club program varies depending on the organization and the level of competition.
+• The age at which a child enters a club program varies depending on the organization and the level of competition

-• It's important to maintain a healthy balance between sports and other activities.
+• It's important to maintain a healthy balance between sports and other activities

-• Every child develops at their own rate.
+• Every child develops at their own rate

-• Consider your child's physical, emotional, and social development when deciding whether to enter a club program.
+• Consider your child's physical, emotional, and social development when deciding whether to enter a club program

-• Costs—both financial and time—must be factored into your decision.
+• Costs—both financial and time—must be factored into your decision

 Local Club Teams